edieguez/robotics-notes/cloud/AWS/certification/load-balancers.md

 ## Application Load Balancer (ALB)

+- **Supports HTTP, HTTPS and Web Socket**
-Can redirect traffic based on
+- Can redirect traffic based on
   - Query params
   - Fixed hostname

-It adds the following headers to the request
+- It adds the following headers to the request
   - `X-Forwarded-For` - The IP address of the client
   - `X-Forwarded-Proto` - The protocol used by the client
   - `X-Forwarded-Port` - The port used by the client

 ## Network Load Balancer (NLB)

+- **Provides the highest performance**
 - Works in layer 4 (OSI model)
   - Allows TCP and UDP traffic
 - Has one public IP per AZ